Yogeshwari-Baviskar/Automatic-Attendance-System/README.md

 Web application :Flask Library in Python(Flask is Ligthweight web frame and suitable for small web applications)
 Database using : MySql

-static folder conatis all css files and temp folder contains all html files.
+static folder conatis all css files and templates folder contains all html files.

 1.app.py : Applicatons root file.